Coffee Prices See Support from Indonesian Flooding

-Coffee prices today are mixed.
+Coffee prices on Tuesday closed mixed.
 Coffee prices are supported by widespread flooding in Indonesia, which threatens the country's coffee exports.
 The flooding has affected about a third of Indonesia's arabica coffee farms in northern Sumatra in recent weeks, while robusta crops are less affected.

 In a bullish factor, Somar Meteorologia on Monday reported that Brazil's largest arabica coffee-growing area, Minas Gerais, received 38.3 mm of rain during the week ended December 19, or 76% of the historical average.